vpapanchev/did-comm-api/README.md

 is required.
 For a reference implementation see the example [SSI Client](https://github.com/vpapanchev/ssi-acs-client) implementation.

 The SSI-Client should send HTTP Requests on the `/did_comm/inbox/` API

+Furthermore, a service to be configured as a *Message-received Webhook* is also required.
+This service is notified whenever DID-Comm-API receives a new request and instructs DID-Comm-API on how to respond to the sender of the request.
+The formats of the notification and its response are given below.
+An example implementation of this functionality is contained in the [SSI Access Decision Point](https://github.com/vpapanchev/ssi-adp).

 ### Packing DIDComm Messages in HTTP Requests and Responses: